-Canon carries out stakeholder questionnaire surveys once a year in order to better understand the social issues stakeholders are interested in as well as the expectations they have of the Company.
-Based on the results of these surveys, Canon confirms the validity of its materiality topics and makes an appropriate review.
+Canon carries out stakeholder questionnaire surveys once a year to better understand the social issues stakeholders are interested in as well as the expectations they have of the Company.
+Based on the results of these surveys, Canon confirms the validity of its materiality themes and makes an appropriate review.
 In addition, these surveys help Canon analyze its impact on society and further improve its CSR activities.
-To assist the future expansion of CSR activities, Canon also asks stakeholders for their views on its integrated reporting and the Sustainable Development Goals (SDGs) adopted by the United Nations in 2015, which we expect will help in expanding our future activities.
+To assist the future expansion of CSR activities, Canon also asks stakeholders for their views on its integrated reporting and the Sustainable Development Goals (SDGs) adopted by the United Nations in 2015.

 We asked stakeholders about materiality themes following the revisions we made in line with the third-party opinion.
 At least 85% of stakeholders surveyed in 2018 viewed our current assessment as appropriate.